Sometimes, for a same steel part, it could be made in 3 kinds of different of ways: Steel Casting, Steel Forging, and Machining from Material.

 Steel Forging: With the most commonly used method for critical components, the steel billet is heated and placed into upper and lower dies.
 The heated metal is put under extreme pressure and forced into the shape of the ‘die’.
 Unlike the ‘cut’ that it once came from, the grain flow is directional and has been orientated in a way to increase strength/toughness (i.e increases steel ductility and impact resistance).
 Also, as no grain ends are exposed, a forged item is less susceptible to fatigue and stress.

 - Forging produces predictable and uniform grain structure and flow characteristics which Increase Directional Strength.

 - Forging eliminates internal voids/gas pockets that weaken metal parts, providing superior chemical uniformity and Increased Structural Strength.

 - Forging ensures proper orientation of grain flow, thus maximizing fatigue resistance and Increasing Impact Strength.

 In summary, the steel forging process adds an approx. 30% increase in strength/toughness over original billet it was made from.
 Compared to steel casting, the initial tooling costs of forging are much more expensive, thus it is required to manufacture in high quantities to ‘break-even’ on the initial expense.
 But considering steel forging advantages, this is a very cost-efficient method for large volume production.

-Fly Forge could customize a variety of steel forgings following the drawing specification.
-Currently, our steel forgings in closed die forging process can meet the demands of all fields, such as forestry industry, oilfield industry, construction machinery, ect.
-Thanks to our good quality, we are always keep good business cooperation with our customers.
+CFS Forge could customize a variety of steel forgings following the drawing specification.
+Currently, our steel forgings in closed die forging process can meet the demands of all fields, such as forestry industry, oilfield industry, construction machinery, etc. Thanks to our good quality, we are always keep good business cooperation with our customers.